nooma-42/pylookup/src/plookup/Introduction.md

+# Plookup Introduction

 Plookup is a Plonk-based lookup argument.
-In this article, we start from Plonk’s techniques and show that how Plookup applies the techniques to the lookup argument.
+In this article, we start from Plonk's techniques and show that how Plookup applies the techniques to the lookup argument.

-## Plonk’s proof of multiset equality
+## Plonk's proof of multiset equality

 In the permutation argument of Plonk, they perform the multiset equality proof as follows: